 A great prelude for the next and final stop, the Hemicycle Debating Chamber.

-Time your visit to match when the Parliament is in session to bear witness to leaders debating the top issues of the continent.
+Time your visit to watch when the Parliament is in session to bear witness to leaders debating the top issues of the continent.
 Bookings are not required for group sizes under 20, and all you need is a Passport or EU ID card to enter the European Parliament on your Strasbourg trip.

 7 Place Adrien Zeller, 67000 Strasbourg, France